 How are you doing on your New Year’s Resolutions?
 I know New Year’s Resolutions are often dismissed as cliche and pointless, but I’ve always been a proponent for leaning into the fresh feeling of a new year and letting that clean slate push us towards our goals.
-I also think that food taste better in bowls.
+I also think that food tastes better in bowls.
 So in the spirit of feeding our bodies nutritious but delicious food, I’ve rounded up a list of healthy bowls in the Triangle.
 This list of restaurants proves that eating healthy doesn’t have to be a tasteless and joyless feat.

 Zenfish feeding you bowls of courage and gratitude